Do you need to extend your USB cable or connect two cables? Here’s a simple guide to help you:

 - Choose the Right Coupler: Make sure it fits your USB cable (like USB-A or USB-C).

-- Connect the Cables: Plug one end of your first cable into the coupler, then plug the second cable into the other end.
+- Connect the Cables: Plug one end of the first cable into the coupler, then plug the other end into the coupler.
 That’s it!

 2. Try a USB Extension Cable